mac-/configurine/README.md

 **Notes:**
 * This end point is also the only config route where the auth token is optional.
 When it is provided and valid, you are able to retrieve config entries that have the `isSensitive` property flagged as true.
 Otherwise, as an unauthenticated route, only non-senstive config entries are available.
 * It's usually a not a good idea to have multiple config entries with identical associations and names.
-If you avoid this practice, and always provide the `names` and `associations` query string parameters, then you will always get a response with one item, which allows the consumer to not have to do any work in determining which entry to use.
+Doing so could cause conflicts in the results you get back, and make it difficult to know which config entry to use.

 ### POST /config